How to Budget for a Wedding?

 Couples looking to marry should know how to budget for a wedding.
 A wedding budget can help them begin a marriage without debt or stress.
 Creating a budget can also enable a young couple to gather enough funds before their wedding day.
 There are several wedding expenses, but the highest cost goes to catering and venue.

 If your guest list is long, you will need a big venue and meet higher catering costs.
 Factors like the preferred wedding venue, flowers and décor, and photography can consume a lot of cash.
-How to budget for a wedding event is not easy.
+Budgeting for a wedding event is not easy.
 That’s why we have made a comprehensive guide for you.

 Factors influencing a wedding budget

-Things that may influence the total cost of your ceremony when considering how to budget for a wedding include:
+Things that may influence the total cost of your ceremony:

 - Your locality